Dan-in-CA/SIP/README.md

 NOTE
 ====
-This folder contains the interval program demo for OpenSprinkler Pi written by Dan Kimberling.
-It is compatible with the microcontroller-based OpenSprinkler firmware 1.8, the instructions of which can be found at:
+This folder contains a fork of OpenSprinkler Pi written by Dan Kimberling using Python as it should be used.
+It is largly compatible with the microcontroller-based OpenSprinkler firmware 1.8, the instructions of which can be found at:

   http://rayshobby.net/?page_id=730